 2) Growing: A Gospel Community intentionally centers its gathering and meeting on the gospel, coming together to talk about how the reality of the gospel works itself out in their lives and in their city.
 When the gospel takes root in a believer’s heart, the gospel begins to shape and mold the believer into the image of Christ.
 Gospel Community provides an environment to confess and repent of our idols, and encourage one another to love our city.

 3) Going: While the gospel is a message, it also has implications and demonstrations that accompany that message.
-Therefore, at The Hill Church our groups are missional, seeing themselves as ambassadors of the gospel to their neighbors, communities, and city.
-Gospel Community Groups display the beauty of the gospel through their word, service, and city renewal.
+Therefore, at The Hill Church, our groups are missional, seeing themselves as ambassadors of the gospel to their neighbors, communities, and city.
+Gospel Communities display the beauty of the gospel through their word, service, and city renewal.

-If you would like to be connected with a Gospel Community Group please follow this link to provide us with some information about yourself, and Donovan Golden, head of our Gospel Community Groups will be in contact with you.
+If you would like to be connected with a Gospel Community please follow this link to provide us with some information about yourself, and Michael Davis, leader of our Gospel Communities will be in contact with you.